Helping young students to learn and grow

 The program has two components.
 In the core component, one teacher and one early childhood educator will work together in each classroom to help children learn during the regular school day.
 The optional extended day component includes before- and after-school programs led by early childhood educators.

-The regular school day portion of the full-day early learning program is part of Ontario’s publicly funded school system.
+The kindergarten program is part of Ontario’s publicly funded school system.
 There will be no cost for this part of your child’s day.
-If you choose to enrol your child in before- and/or after-school programs, you will pay a reasonable fee.
+If you choose to enrol your child in before- and/or after-school programs, reasonable fees apply.

 Busing will be offered for kindergarten students to and from the core program, based on the board's transportation policy.
 Kindergarten students who live more than one kilometre away from the school will be bused.
 This distance is the based on shortest, safe walking route measured along sidewalks, roadways and paved pedestrian walkways from school property line to home property line.